Andy Warhol's Exposures: Publication

+Promotional tour

 In November 1979, Warhol embarked on a 3-week book tour to promote Exposures.
+One stop on the tour was at Kramers in Washington, D.C. on November 13, 1979.
+According to Paul Richard of The Washington Post:

+[Warhol] was "nice to the DuPont Circle crowd who stood in line for autographs [...]
+He signed their books, their wrists, and the Campbell's soup cans they brought him.
+He also signed their photographs, their T-shirts, and their underwear.
+"Sign my underpants," they ordered.
+Warhol did as he was told.
+He is a workaholic.
+He signed and signed and signed.
+His signature began to shrink as the evening wore on, but he kept on signing.

 Reception

+Critical responses noted that Exposures suggested a shift in Warhol's practice—from anticipating cultural trends to documenting them.
+Nevertheless, the book remains a vivid snapshot of late-1970s celebrity culture, shaped by Warhol's unique position at its center and his ongoing fascination with fame, intimacy, and social performance.

 Paul Weingarten of the Chicago Tribune wrote: "The book is a paean to the 'glitterati' who flock to Studio 54 and all the chic watering holes.
 Its text is breathlessly gossipy, and its pictures, all black and white (he hasn't learned to take color ones yet), chronicle the antics of Warhol's acquaintances and friends."

-William S. Murphy wrote for the Los Angeles Times: "From a technical standpoint, the pictures in this volume are atrocious, which really enhances the book's charm.
+William S. Murphy wrote in the Los Angeles Times: "From a technical standpoint, the pictures in this volume are atrocious, which really enhances the book's charm.
 He lights each frame with a booming strobe flash in a style similar to the work of Arthur Fellig, best known as Weegee ...
 The text covering his nighttime adventures in Manhattan is superb.
 And one must credit his pictures for one quality. they are indeed candid."